 The festival affords us the opportunity to share with our community and state the important role West Virginia’s natural resources play in our economic development.
 Rich in tradition, the Festival also plays a major role in our local and state economy and offers something for everyone to enjoy, such as, headline concerts and music shows, lumberjack competition, forestry & wood exhibits, juried art show, photography exhibit, quilt show, arts and crafts, amusement rides, (3) parades and the Royal Coronation of Queen Silvia.

 Randolph County and the City of Elkins open their streets to accommodate 75,000+ visitors each year, with an opportunity for exploring our surrounding counties.

-The Mountain State Forest Festival Board of Directors announces the appointment of Chad Shoemaker as Director General of the 81st Mountain State Forest Festival.
-The annual fall celebration is scheduled to take place September 30-October 8, 2017.
+The Board of Directors of the Mountain State Forest Festival is pleased to announce their appointment of Robin Miller as Director General of the 83rd Mountain State Forest Festival, which is scheduled to take place from September 28th – October 6th 2019.

 Videos from the 80th Mountain State Forest Festival

 The Mountain State Forest Festival is dependent on a solid volunteer base to plan, coordinate and execute each of our many different events.
 We are so very grateful for the thousands of volunteers, who throughout our decades of festival celebrations, made us what we are today.
 We can find a place for everyone who has the desire to be a part of one of West Virginia’s oldest and largest festivals.
 Throughout the years of our traditions and new beginnings, the volunteers have worked together as a team representing Randolph County and the City of Elkins.